ammar-homaida-statistics/easystatisticsacademy/modeling/simple-linear-regression/what-is-regression/index.md

     </p>

     <p>
-      Examples include:
+      For example:
     </p>

     <ul class="bullets">

       <li>How does advertising affect sales?</li>

-      <li>How does study time affect exam scores?</li>
+      <li>How does education relate to income?</li>

-      <li>How does experience affect salary?</li>
+      <li>How does house size influence price?</li>

-      <li>How does house size affect house price?</li>
+      <li>How does study time relate to exam performance?</li>

     </ul>

     <p>
-      Regression provides a framework for analyzing such relationships systematically.
+      Regression provides a systematic way to study these relationships.
     </p>

     <div class="concept-box">